 \subsection{Assessing the transferability of pre-trained models}

-Assessing the transferability of PTMs has great significance to guide deep learning practice.
-It can be used to rank available PTMs and act as a criterion for pre-trained model selection. \citet{yosinski_how_2014} studied the performance of transferring different layers of a pre-trained model and \citet{kornblith_better_2019} studied a wide variety of ImageNet PTMs with modern network architectures.
-These papers aim for a deep understanding~\citep{neyshabur_what_2020} of transfer learning by expensive and exhaustive fine-tuning with humongous computation cost (Section~\ref{sec:timecost}) which is hard for practitioners to afford.
-In most scenarios, practitioners care most about PTMs' relative ranking on target tasks to guide PTM selection, requiring a practical assessment method that is \emph{efficient}, \emph{accurate} and \emph{general}: a transferability assessment method should be efficient enough compared with brute-force fine-tuning~\citep{zamir_taskonomy:_2018}, should be accurate enough so that the potentially best models can be identified, and should be general enough to tackle a wide variety of common scenarios.
+Assessing the transferability of PTMs has great significance in guiding the practice of deep learning.
+It can be used to rank available PTMs and act as a criterion for pre-trained model selection. \citet{yosinski_how_2014} studied the performance of transferring different layers of a pre-trained model, and \citet{kornblith_better_2019} studied a wide variety of ImageNet PTMs with modern network architectures.
+These papers aim for a deep understanding~\citep{neyshabur_what_2020} of transfer learning by expensive and exhaustive fine-tuning with major computation cost (see Section~\ref{sec:timecost}), which is hard for practitioners to afford.
+In most scenarios, practitioners care most about PTMs' relative ranking on target tasks to guide PTM selection, requiring a practical assessment method that is \emph{efficient}, \emph{accurate}, and \emph{general}: a transferability assessment method should be efficient enough compared with brute-force fine-tuning~\citep{zamir_taskonomy:_2018}, should be accurate enough to identify potentially best models, and should be general enough to tackle a wide variety of common scenarios.

-LEEP~\citep{nguyen_leep:_2020} and NCE~\citep{tran_transferability_2019} are the first two methods for assessing the transferability of pre-trained models. \citet{nguyen_leep:_2020} constructed an empirical predictor by the joint distribution over pre-trained labels and the target labels, and calculated the log expectation of the empirical predictor (LEEP) as the transferability measure.
+LEEP~\citep{nguyen_leep:_2020} and NCE~\citep{tran_transferability_2019} were the first two methods to assess the transferability of pre-trained models. \citet{nguyen_leep:_2020} constructed an empirical predictor from the joint distribution $p(y_t, y_s)$ over pre-trained labels $y_s$ and target labels $y_t$, and calculated the log expectation of the empirical predictor (LEEP) as the transferability measure.
 The empirical predictor predicts the probability of the target class $y_t$ as $\sum_{y_s \in \mathcal{Y}_s} p(y_t | y_s) p(y_s)$, where $p(y_s)$ comes from the PTM's prediction over pre-trained categories.
-Negative Conditional Entropy (NCE) proposed by \citet{tran_transferability_2019} is based on an information-theoretic quantity~\citep{cover_elements_1999}, which reveals the transferability and hardness between different tasks.
+Negative Conditional Entropy (NCE) proposed by \citet{tran_transferability_2019} depended on an information-theoretic quantity~\citep{cover_elements_1999} to reveal the transferability and hardness between different tasks.
 It estimated the joint distribution $p(y_t, y_s)$ with one-hot labels and predictions, and defined NCE as $-H(y_t | y_s)$, \emph{i.e.}, the negative conditional entropy of target labels $y_t$ given PTM's predictions $y_s$.